If you’ve come across a snake recently, you reacted in one of two ways:

 You probably have heard that snakes are poisonous or a certain species of snake is poisonous.

 The only challenge is that this is false.
 Completely.
-A snake isn’t poisonous but venomous.
+A snake isn’t poisonous at all but rather, (could be) venomous.

-What this means is simple: handling a snake will normally ensure no adverse effects – unless the snake decides to bite; at which point, the injected venom will be transmitted, ensuring adverse effects.
+What this means is simple: handling a snake will normally ensure no adverse effects – unless the snake decides to bite; at which point, the injected venom will be transmitted, ensuring adverse effects to the body system (depending on the toxicity of the venom in question).

 A snake, generally, in this regard, is seen as a venomous (assuming the snake is venom-producing in the first place) creature and not a poisonous one.

 This is the general position.
-However, there are classical exception to this general rule: Rhabdophis tigrinus.
+However, there is a classical exception to this general rule: the Rhabdophis tigrinus.

 This is the Japanese grass snake locally known as Yamakagashi.